Henry Douglas Warden

-Henry Douglas Warden (2 February 1800 – 2 December 1856) was a British Resident of the Orange River Sovereignty from 1848–1852, bought the farm Bloemfontein from Johannes Nicolaas Brits.
+Henry Douglas Warden (2 February 1800 – 2 December 1856) was a British Resident of the Orange River Sovereignty from 1846–1852.
 He went to the Cape in 1819 and was sent to Natal in 1842, where he participated in the siege of Congela.
 Four years later he was appointed magistrate of the Transoranje and bought the farm Bloemfontein where he and his family settled.
 The town later became the City of Bloemfontein.